rahulyhg/Bestsellers/README.md

 # Bestsellers Plugin for Craft CMS (Work in Progress)

-The plugin adds a `bestsellers` table to the database.
+The plugin makes a `Bestsellers` template variable available for displaying your best selling products.

 ## Installation

-1. Upload the `bestsellers` directory to `craft/plugins/` on your server.
+1. Upload the `Bestsellers` directory to `craft/plugins/` on your server.
 2. Enable the plugin under Craft Admin > Settings > Plugins

 ## Coding Standards